jdalton467/liri-node-app/README.md

 # liri-node-app

-A neat terminal application that lets users skim information about their favorite movie, song , or twitter account.
+A neat terminal application that lets users skim information about their favorite movie, song , or Twitter account.

 This app requests information from the Twitter, Spotify, and OMDb APIs and displays it to the user from the terminal.